Hayley M. Cohen

 Abstract:

-A few districts and states with competitive general elections now decide control of congressional chambers.
-In these closely contested generals, the identities of parties’ nominees can win or lose the election.
-As such, we must think about elections in these districts as a single, two-stage game beginning with the primary.
-Yet we do not know whether primary voters think about primary elections as a first stage that affects the second stage.
 Do primary voters vote strategically to give their party the best chance of winning the general election?
-I use six experiments to investigate the willingness of primary voters in both parties to vote for the most “electable” candidate.
-I findthat, though primary voters increase support for candidates they are told have the best chance of winning the general election, they do not vote strategically.
-Instead, the entire positive effect of treatment is derived from voters that have their preconceptions about electability confirmed.
-When treatment confirms a voter’s perceptions about primary candidates’ general election chances, treatment increases support for the more electable candidate enormously.
-When treatment presents counter-attitudinal information about electability, primary voters are less likely to support the more electable candidate.
-That primary voters do not vote strategically runs counter to work on strategic voting in general elections, and suggests novel limits on party elites’ ability to control their chances in general elections and the influence of partisan concerns on voter behavior.
-Future research will explore why primary voters do not switch support to the more electable candidate: are primary voters spurred to change their preferred candidate’s chances or are they motivated reasoners who reject counter-attitudinal information?
+I use six experiments to test whether primary voters in both parties vote for the most “electable” candidate.
+Though primary voters increase support for candidates they are told have the best chance of winning the general, they do not vote strategically.
+Instead, the entire positive effect of treatment is derived from voters that have their preconceptions about primary candidates’ chances confirmed.
+When treatment confirms a voter’s perceptions, it increases support for the more electable candidate.
+When treatment presents counter-attitudinal information, primary voters are no more or less likely to support the electable candidate.
+By not voting strategically, primary voters shape parties’ chances of winning general elections and majorities in Congress.
+These findings set novel limits on elite control of parties and the influence of partisanship, and contradict broader literature on strategic voting.

 Abstract: